AlzhanD/react-git-search/README.md

 ## Quick start

+**The webpage has a convenient search tool, witch navigates to all other projects, and allows viewing readMe file as wel
-2. To install dependencies and clean the git repo run:
+2. To install dependencies and clean the git repo run:**

   ```shell
   $ yarn install